foopgp/foopgp-hugowebsite/content/english/solutions/openpgp-id.md

 ### Transposing to a physical key

-Once your private key has been fragmented onto paper sheets, another foopgp tool reads the QR codes via a webcam or scanner and **etches** the keys into a YubiKey or a NitroKey.
-The private key never touches a hard drive nor a third-party service.
+Once your private keys have been fragmented onto paper sheets, another foopgp tool reads the QR codes via a webcam or scanner and **etches** the keys into a YubiKey or a NitroKey.
+The private keys never touch a hard drive nor a third-party service.

-From there, your identity is exercised **from your hand** on any Djibian machine: [sign, decrypt, authenticate over SSH](/blog/2026-05-11-djibian-agentforwarding/) — the physical key remains the single source of signature.
+From there, your identity is exercised **from your hand** on any OpenPGP-compatible service: [sign](/solutions/signature/), [decrypt](/solutions/theme-email/), [authenticate](/blog/2026-05-11-djibian-agentforwarding/) — the **OpenPGP ID** physical key protects your privacy and your human singularity in the digital world.

 ### In short